pynashorg/pynashorg.github.com/_posts/2013-02-15-using-sqlalchemy-func-and-group.md

     Lil Bob 100500.0
     Rachael 125.5

-But what is we wanted a total of the balance by Group the user is in?
+But what if we wanted a total of the balance by Group the user is in?
 To do that we need some more pieces from SQLAlchemy.
 Namely, we want to get a func class that will give us access to math based functions and label to let us label the returned data.

     >>> from sqlalchemy import func
     >>> from sqlalchemy.sql import label

-Okay, now we can out this all together to get a list of groups, how many people are in the group, and what the groups aggregated balance is.
+Okay, now we can put this all together to get a list of groups, how many people are in the group, and what the groups aggregated balance is.

     >>> db.query(User.group,